-- 31. Fully engage multi-tool (C) onto pawl (B) and push it upward to release float setting lever (A). - 32.
-Adjust the wing balance.
-For instructions, proceed to 3.9.4 Checking and Adjusting Wing Balance, page 148.
+30. Fully engage multi-tool (C) onto pawl (B) and push it upward to release float setting lever (A).

-Figure 3.141: Multi-Tool Engaged with Left Pawl
+Figure 3.128: Multi-Tool Engaged with Left Pawl

-Changing Float Spring Configuration - Float Levers with Two Holes
+Changing Float Spring Configuration

 The header's float spring configuration is determined by the weight of the header.
-If the weight of the header has changed (for example, due to the addition of optional equipment), you will need to change the float spring configuration.
-To determine the appropriate float spring configuration for the header, calculate the weight of the header.
+If the weight of the header has changed (for example, due to the addition of optional equipment), the float spring configuration may need to be changed.
+To determine the appropriate float spring configuration, the weight of the header and optional equipment must be calculated.